Firefighters hold back flames threatening towns in Idaho, California

 “Firefighters made significant progress on fire containment overnight,” he said in a statement.

-Separately, the gargantuan Holloway Fire, which ranks as the nation’s biggest after devouring more than 462,000 acres (186,960 hectares) in northern Nevada and southern Oregon, was reported to be 86 percent contained.
+Separately, the gargantuan Holloway Fire, which ranks as the nation’s biggest after devouring more than 462,000 acres in northern Nevada and southern Oregon, was reported to be 86 percent contained.

 Another of The West’s most-destructive fires in recent weeks flared into its fifth day near the town of Cle Elum in northwestern Washington state, as firefighters encircled about a third of that 22,000-acre (8,900-hectare) blaze.